cucumber/governance/README.md

 A few examples of in-scope topics here:

 - Sources and distribution of funding
-- Adopting or releasing projects
+- Adopting or releasing of existent or new(er), projects
 - Communications
 - The governance structure itself